SIVB Student Award Program

 The awards available to students are:

 The purpose of the Gordon Sato and Wally McKeehan Award is to support student participation in the annual SIVB meeting.
 A $500 award each is open to two students annually working with vertebrate or invertebrate cells in vitro.
-The student must submit a one-page resume of professional training and publications, an estimate of travel expenses to the meeting, and a letter of recommendation from a research advisor, along with abstract submission.
+The student must submit a one-page resume of professional training and publications and a letter of recommendation from a research advisor, along with abstract submission.

-The Earle Award is presented annually to students in the amount of $300 plus eligibility to receive the SIVB Travel Award up to an additional $500.
+The Earle Award is presented annually to students in the amount of $300.
 This award is open to students working in all areas of in vitro biology.
-An estimate of travel expenses must be submitted with the abstract.
 Students are evaluated on the basis of experimental design, clarity of presentation, and validity of interpretation.

 The Honor B. Fell Award was established in recognition of the achievements of the late Dame Honor Bridget Fell (1900 – 1986).
 Dr. Fell was a British scientist and zoologist.
 She was in every sense a pioneer, but especially in the field of tissue culture applied to embryogenesis.
 As Director of the Strangeways Research Laboratory in Cambridge, England at the age of 27, she at once became a leader in the cultivation of embryonic organs (limb buds, knee joints, mandibular skeletal tissue).
 Besides her work on bone rudiments, she made important contributions through her studies of skin and mucous membranes.
 Dame Honor was a leader in European as well as British cell and organ culture, and her influence was strong in North America.